 Real Good Foods Cooking Recommendations

 So wrap it in a paper towel.
 Then microwave the sandwich for 50 seconds.
 Flip the sandwich when the timer goes off, and then microwave it for another 45 seconds.
-Total cooking time is one minute and 35 seconds per the box.
+Total cooking time is one minute and 35 seconds per box.
 So we will do that.

-Jeremy's tightly wrapped the sausage sandwich we’re starting with first and is going to pop that in the microwave.
+Jeremy's wrapped the sausage sandwich we’re starting with first and is going to pop that in the microwave.
 And then put 50 seconds on the clock.

 We’re going to talk you through how we like to “properly” cook your Real Good Foods breakfast sandwiches by deconstructing it.

 So the thing Jeremy likes to do with these breakfast sandwiches is to separate them for cooking.
 He found that the microwave tends to be the enemy of well-cooked food sometimes... they tend to over-cook some aspects of food and undercook other ones.
-This of course has nothing to do with the product or brand you purchase, it's just par for the course when using a microwave.
+This of course has nothing to do with the product or brand you buy, it's par for the course when using a microwave.